Doghi: Reception

-The film received wide critical acclaim and won several awards.
+Awards

 It won three awards at the 43rd National Film Awards in 1995.
 The film was awarded the Best Film on Other Social Issues "for its depiction of poverty-stricken rural family consisting of two young sisters" and depicting "the agony of survival in a tradition bound hostile society and their subsequent liberation".
 Anjali Marathe was awarded the Best Female Playback Singer "for her melodious and heart rendering song ["Bhui Bhegalali Khol"] expressing the aridness of life" and Uttara Baokar won a Special Mention "for her sensitive portrayal of the agony of a mother in the midst of poverty and honour".

 The film won nine awards including the Best Film at 32nd Maharashtra State Film Awards in 1996.
 It was awarded Best Actress, Best Supporting Actor, Best Script, Best Story, Best Music, Best Songs, Best Female Playback Singer, and Best Art Director.
 Bhave and Sukthankar were awarded as the Best Director at the 1997 Kalnirnay Award.
 Sonali Kulkarni won the Best Actress Award at the Filmfare Marathi Awards and the film was awarded the Grand Jury Prize at Cinema Delle Donne Italy in 1996.